inaka/guidelines/how-to-podify.md

 #### What are the steps to accomplish that?

 1. Create the podspec file in your root folder (`/ExampleProject.podspec`) and fill it by using [this template](https://github.com/inaka/SelectionManager/blob/master/SelectionManager.podspec) as a model.
-2. Commit, Pull Request, and, once merged into master branch, create a git tag with the version number you specified in the `podspec` file.
+2. Create a commit, a Pull Request and, once merged into master branch, create a git tag with the version number you specified in the `podspec` file.
 3. Run in terminal (using `--verbose` if you get errors):
-   1. `pod lib lint`, which checks your project locally
+   1. `pod lib lint`, which checks your project locally.
-   2. `pod spec lint`, which checks remotely against git
+   2. `pod spec lint`, which checks remotely against git.
 4. Once passed, [trunk](https://guides.cocoapods.org/making/getting-setup-with-trunk), which basically is running:
    1. `pod trunk me`
       - if no session registered: